Capability Governance: Roles and responsibilities in Capability-based Planning

 Bernd Ihnen

-Subheadline BIZBOK® Roles in Capability Governance
+Subheadline BIZBOK® Roles in Business Capability Governance

 The BIZBOK® Guide distinguishes the following roles in Capability-based Planning:

 • Subject matter expert: Business professionals with knowledge of all major aspects of the business, such as major customer-facing capabilities and value streams.
 They’re expected to participate in drafting level 1 and 2 capabilities in meetings that cross their subject area.
-They may also facilitate workshops to establish business ownership accountability and provide expertise.
+They may also facilitate workshops to establish accountability for business ownership and provide expertise.

 Note that the same individual can sometimes play multiple roles.
 For instance, a senior business architect may also be a mentor or team leader.
 Typically, these individuals form a virtual team and aren’t hierarchically subordinate to any single senior manager or executive.